Jackie Stewart

-Stewart was also instrumental in improving the safety of motor racing, campaigning for better medical facilities and track improvements at motor racing circuits.

-After John Surtees' death in 2017, he is the last surviving Formula One World Champion from the 1960s.
-He is also the oldest living Formula One winner after Tony Brooks' death on 3 May 2022.
+Stewart was instrumental in improving the safety of motor racing, campaigning for better medical facilities and track improvements at motor racing circuits.
+After John Surtees's death in 2017, he is the last surviving Formula One World Champion from the 1960s.
+He is also the oldest living Grand Prix winner.

 Early life

 Stewart was born in Milton, Dunbartonshire, Scotland, a village fifteen miles west of Glasgow.
 Stewart's family were Austin, and later Jaguar, car dealers and had built up a successful business.
 His father had been an amateur motorcycle racer, and his brother Jimmy was a racing driver with a local reputation who drove for Ecurie Ecosse and competed in the 1953 British Grand Prix at Silverstone.

-Jackie attended Hartfield primary school in the nearby town of Dumbarton, and moved to Dumbarton Academy at the age of 12.
+Stewart attended Hartfield primary school in the nearby town of Dumbarton, and moved to Dumbarton Academy at the age of 12.
 He experienced learning difficulties owing to undiagnosed dyslexia, and due to the condition not being understood or even widely known at the time, he was regularly berated and humiliated by teachers and peers alike for being "dumb" and "thick".
 Stewart was unable to continue his secondary education past the age of 16, and began working in his father's garage as an apprentice mechanic.
 He was not actually diagnosed with dyslexia until 1980, when his oldest son Mark was diagnosed with the condition.
 On learning that dyslexia can be genetically passed on, and seeing very similar symptoms with his son that he had experienced himself as a child, Stewart asked if he could be tested, and was diagnosed with the disorder, by which time he was 41 years old.
 He has said: "When you've got dyslexia and you find something you're good at, you put more into it than anyone else; you can't think the way of the clever folk, so you're always thinking out of the box."

-At the age of 13 he had won a clay pigeon shooting competition and then went on to become a prize-winning member of the Scottish shooting team, competing in the United Kingdom and abroad.
+At the age of 13, Stewart won a clay pigeon shooting competition and then went on to become a prize-winning member of the Scottish shooting team, competing in the United Kingdom and abroad.
 He won the British, Irish, Welsh and Scottish skeet shooting championships and twice won the "Coupe de Nations" European championship.
-He competed for a place in the British trap shooting team for the 1960 Summer Olympics, but finished third behind Joseph Wheater and Brett Huthart.
+He competed for a place in the British trap shooting team for the 1960 Summer Olympics, but finished third behind Joe Wheater and Brett Huthart.